MiddletonCommunityVoice/services-list/content/volunteering/rochdale-time-bank.md

 ---

 ### Information
-you volunteer to teach someone, then someone teaches you
+You volunteer your timeto teach someone.
+You then use this time for someone to teach you what you want to know